How to Fix Drum support bearing noise on Electrolux EFMG527UTT (Gas)

 How do I know if the drum support bearing is causing the noise in my Electrolux EFMG527UTT?

 A failing drum support bearing typically produces a loud squealing or grinding noise that increases as the drum spins faster.
-If the noise disappears when the dryer is empty or occurs consistently during every cycle, the bearing is the likely culprit.
+If the noise disappears when the dryer is empty or occurs consistently during every cycle, the bearing is likely the culprit.

 Is it safe to keep using my Electrolux EFMG527UTT while the bearing is worn?